-Reasonable efforts will be made to notify parents of offending students and/or victims of Class II incidents.
+Reasonable efforts will be made to notify parents of offending students and/or victims of Class II incidents subject to the limitations of FERPA.
 Failure to attend assigned detention may result in, at the school's discretion, re-scheduling of detention, with or without additional days, or an alternate consequence.